NoxiaCloud/.github/profile/README.md

   Noxia
 </h1>

-<h3 align="center">Open-source hosting provider</h3>
+<h3 align="center">Modern & powerful hosting provider</h3>
 <p align="center">
 Noxia is a modern hosting provider delivering reliable, flexible infrastructure that puts you in full control.
-Powered by <a href="https://github.com/NoxiaCloud/Ktrl-Panel">Ktrl Panel</a>, our custom-built hosting & billing control panel, Noxia emphasizes transparency, simplicity, and freedom for its users.
+Powered by our custom-built control panel & software, Noxia emphasizes transparency, simplicity, and freedom for its users.
 </p>